motwok/thisandthat/Klipper/waitforready/README.md

-# a simple module that adds waitforready gcode command to Klipper
+# a simple module that adds WAITFORREADY gcode command to Klipper

 The idea is to wait e. g. after a FIRMWARE_RESTART for the ready state / event.